FireguiQueen/FireguiQueen/README.md

 ## :smiley: About me
 Here i’m @FireguiQueen, but you can call me Guilherme =) </br>
 I started programming in Python as a hobby when i was 13 years old (but unfortunately i stopped), and since 2019 i've been interested in web development.
-Btw if u see any grammatical problems in my read-me tell-me, i'll appreciate that
+Btw, if you see any grammatical problems in my readme, please let me know (my english isn't that good).
+I'll appreciate that

 <!--
 <div align="center">